-This new ETS train service between Kuala Lumpur and Padang Besar will take around five and a half hours to take you from the capital of Malaysia, to the border with Thailand.
+This new ETS train service between Kuala Lumpur and Padang Besar takes on average five and a half hours to take you from the capital of Malaysia, to the border with Thailand.

 This cuts the older Intercity Express Trains travel time in half!